-Alternative 2.
-Allow the use of a powerhead for harvest of species in the South Atlantic snapper grouper complex in the exclusive economic zone off South Carolina.
+Preferred Alternative 2.
+Allow the use of a powerhead for harvest of species in the South Atlantic snapper grouper fishery management unit in the exclusive economic zone off South Carolina.

-Sub-alternative 2a. private recreational and for-hire vessels.
+Preferred Sub-alternative 2a. private recreational and for-hire vessels.

-Sub-alternative 2b. commercially permitted South Atlantic snapper grouper vessels.
+Preferred Sub-alternative 2b. commercially permitted South Atlantic snapper grouper vessels.

 Alternative 3.
-Prohibit the use of a powerhead for harvest of species in the South Atlantic snapper grouper complex in the exclusive economic zone of the South Atlantic Region.
+Prohibit the use of a powerhead for harvest of species in the South Atlantic snapper grouper fishery management unit in the exclusive economic zone of the South Atlantic Region.